 In previous posts, I’ve mentioned the idea of using the word play to replace the word work.
 If you have no way to feel playful doing your work, get different work.
-One of my coaches will be happy to help you.

 This is not to say that play is easy.
 Real creativity, which is the essence of play, can feel absolutely grueling.
 But ultimately there is a sense of joy and meaning in having done it.
 The essential self doesn’t mind hard work.
 But it will reject meaningless work.

 Of course you may not always be able to dictate the times when the external world wants you to work or play.
 So make conscious deals with your essential self (I’ve shown you how to do this in my first-ever video blog) Say right out loud, “Essential self, I promise you, that if you get up now and drive to the office with me, I will spend 2 hours goofing off this evening.”
 (For me “goofing off” is always watching TV with my family.)
 Or “Essential self, my body’s too tired to keep playing and I need rest.
 I’ll play your favorite computer game so you can wind down.”
 You’d be amazed how your energy cooperates when you make and keep such promises.

 This is what I did to get back in touch with my own harmony.
 Though I felt as if I were slowing down, every good thing in my life suddenly quickens.
 People who had been ignoring me once again began returning my emails and getting my work done.
 Once I’d rested deeply, the project I was “playing” on developed with astonishing speed and ease.

 You get more life in your time when you find the path of harmony, rather than the path of force.
 And it really, truly feels as if you have more time in your life, too.